Table of Contents

 Alas no, you are adrift in the ocean of life on your own here pal.

-You may be making more moolah than your desk mates, but at least they’re covered if they get a serious dose of the sniffles, whereas you’re gonna have to drag yourself out of bed and schlepp into work.
+You may be making more moolah than your desk mates, but at least they’ll get paid if they get sick, whereas you’re gonna have to drag yourself out of bed and schlepp into work.

 Why?

-You’re gonna have to cross your fingers and either live on bread you’ve had tucked away in the proverbial bank-cupboard, or hope you had the foresight to look into Income Protection Insurance.
+You’re gonna have to cross your fingers and either live on bread and warer or hope you had the foresight to look into Income Protection Insurance.

-Yeah, yeah, insuring your income can seem like a bit of a long con (giving away money on the money you earn in the hopes of free money if something bad happens), but it can be a life-saver when it comes down to it – especially as an independent contractor.
+Yeah, yeah, insuring your income can seem like a bit of a long con (giving away some money in the hopes of getting more money if something bad happens), but it can be a life-saver when it comes down to it – especially as an independent contractor.

 As for the government, it’s actually only in the last two years that self-employed people have been entitled to long-term sick pay, which means you’d be eligible for State income support in the form of an invalidity pension.